 That’s not uncommon.
 Pharma companies have large bank accounts that can keep these cases open longer than clients can stay afloat.
 Bills keep piling up regardless of what happens in the courts.
 That’s where a pre-settlement loan comes in.

 Qualifying with Nova Legal Funding is very easy.
-Depending on the nature of your injuries and district in which your case is being tried, your loan amount may vary.
+Depending on the nature of your injuries and the district in which your case is being tried, your loan amount may vary.
 In order to qualify, you must have taken Reglan, suffered from any of the listed side effects, and have hired a lawyer to represent you in your case.

 Anyone who has taken Reglan is at risk of developing TD.
 The risks increase if you have taken the medication for longer periods of time.
 Some factors that also increase your risk and will affect your qualification are your age, having a history of diabetes, and suffering from a neurological condition.